 These guidelines are for use by marketing authorisation holders (MAH) who consider applying for OTC status for a medicinal product, through either an application for a new marketing authorisation or a variation application for reclassification of a medicinal product.
 These guidelines also cover changes of the terms approved for an OTC product (e.g., new OTC indication or increased package size).

-These guidelines provide general advice about the procedure to facilitate ineffective and transparent process and define responsibilities and obligations.
+These guidelines provide general advice about the procedure to facilitate an effective and transparent process and define responsibilities and obligations.
 The guidelines also contribute to the submission of applications with high quality.

 The legal classification of a medicinal product can be changed from C to CF or F through a reclassification procedure, if extensive use in Norway and/or Europe has proven that the product is safe.
 The medicinal product and the indication must also meet the criteria for OTC status in accordance with the European guideline for reclassification:

 In some cases, additional risk minimization measures for dispensing of the medicinal products in pharmacies may be necessary to ensure safe use after the active substance/medicinal product is reclassified from C to CF or F. Such measures may for example be: